Your computer was hacked. What do you do?

 If you’ve been hacked and you’re in the Lehigh Valley, give us a call.
 One of our real techs will gladly take a look at your machine.
-We’ve had quite a few customers come in with this problem and we’ll be happy to get you back up and running safely.
+We’ve had many customers come in with this problem and we’ll be happy to get you back up and running safely.